Creating Email Accounts And Aliases

 Setting up a Jimdo webmail account

 If you are using a custom domain with your JimdoPro or JimdoBusiness website, you can create email accounts for that domain through Jimdo.
-We partner with Rackspace to provide our customers the option to register a custom email address (such as firstname.lastname@example.org).
-The number of email accounts included in your subscription price depends on your current subscription level.
-You can always purchase more email accounts as add-on services.
+We partner with Rackspace to provide our customers the option to register a custom email address (such as email@example.com).
+You can buy 1 additional email account or a bundle of 10.
+There's no time pressure though, you can always purchase the email accounts as add-on services at any point.

 To create your email account, open the Menu and go to Settings > Domains & Email > Email Accounts.
-Click on “Create an Email Account” and choose your preferred address and password.
+Click on “Add a new account” and choose your preferred address and password.

 Creating email accounts for external domains